xrdocs/programmability/_tutorials/do-you-speak-yang.md

 - Address Families (list of address families)
 - Filters (list of prefix lists)

 To describe network features and services, we use YANG.
 It's a modeling langage to represent **data structures** in an **XML** tree format.
+Optionally, YANG can use **XPath** (XML Path Langage) expression to filter the elements of a YANG data model.

 # Installing YANG Suite